bitquery/streaming-data-platform-docs/docs/graphql/query.md

 Subscription is used to get data updates.
 You define a [subscription](subscription), and after the new data appear, it will delivered to you without any actions from your side.

-This defines the cases when to use one or another:
+This defines the cases, when to use one or another:

 * use queries when you need data once, or the data not likely changed during its usage period
 * use subscriptions for the "live" data, or when data may be changed while using it